 Every girl needs a tutu.
 Even dogs need a tutu from time to time.
 We’ll show you how to make a dog tutu!

-The second way to make a tutu for your dog is starting with a harness, and adding the tutu.
+A second way to make a tutu for your dog is starting with a harness:

 I’m a little dog with a big attitude, and considered a little princess.
 I needed a custom doggie tutu!